guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### API enabled databases
 CouchDB is a new database which doesn't need a backend.
 It exposes it's data directly over http through the use of a restful API.
 Which means that you don't need a server to request the data from the database and serve it to the end user.
 The database can take care of that by itself.

-By exposing your data directly through http you also allow people with malicious intentions to access that same data without a going throught the back-end layer.
+By exposing your data directly through http you also allow people with malicious intentions to access that same data without going through the back-end layer.
 Data security and the shielding of specific user data is something that the database is also designed to take care of.
 Here a possible issue arrises.
 You integrate your data storage and data security into one package.
 When an exploit becomes available for that package, not only your security but at the same time also your data will be vulnerable.

-While it removes the processing / backend layer from the chain of communication, it also brings limitations.
-Referring to threshold in complexity/ flexibity
+While it removes the processing / back-end layer from the chain of communication, it also brings limitations.
+Referring to threshold in complexity / flexibility.

 ### Darknets
 To take care of decentralisation and federation of data people have invented Darknets and Peer2Peer networks like Tor (UnionNet), FreeNet and Bittorrent.
 Field research (online) Problem lies in readability.
 Harder to index, no/less search engines.